Severson-Group/eMach/docs/source/documentation.rst

 Output to User
 *******************************************

 Describe the return values of the analyzer's ``return`` function.
+All of the return values should be contained within a single ``results`` object.
+All variables
-If there are multiple variables returned (i.e., a tuple or object) provide a table specifying the data with the following columns:
+(i.e., a tuple or object) returned as part of this ``results`` object should be documented in a table specifying the data with the following columns:

 1. Name
 2. Description